ElegantEngineeringTech/laravel-kpi/README.md

     }

     /**
-     * This Kpi is intended to be snapshotted every Day */ public static function getSnapshotInterval(): KpiInterval {
+     * This KPI is intended to be snapshotted every day.
+     */
+    public static function getSnapshotInterval(): KpiInterval
+    {